 Step 2: Select the drive which contains your APFS encrypted volume and click "Next".
 The program will list all APFS volumes on the selected drive.

 Step 3: Choose the APFS volume that failed to decrypt and then click "Next"

 Step 4: Enter the password and click "OK" to scan for all lost files on the volume.

 Step 5: Preview the list results, choose what you want to get back, then click "Recover".

 Step 6: Go through to make sure you have all the lost files back.

 Besides APFS data recovery, iBoysoft Data Recovery for Mac also support data from HFS+, HFS, FAT32, exFAT drives on macOS 10.14/10.13/10.12 and macOS 10.11/10.10/10.9/10.8/10.7.

 APFS volume decryption failed to begin, how to fix?

 Since Mac fails to decrypt your APFS encrypted volume, reformatting the APFS volume is the only way to fix APFS volume decryption failure.
-But please make sure you have backed up or restored important files with iBoysoft Mac Data Recovery before.
+But please make sure you have backed up or restored important files with iBoysoft Data Recovery for Mac before.

 Step 1: Launch Disk Utility from Utilities.